The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 - in al-Aʿraf, he shows that inner corruption eventually surfaces in public measure;

-- in Hud, he becomes the balance as the master beam of the common world;
+- in Hud (peace be upon him), he becomes the balance as the master beam of the common world;

 - in ash-Shuʿara’, he embodies the word that refuses to be purchased;